Amazon | Research Engineer | Seattle, WA

 - Doing computer vision research with a current focus on video understanding for Prime Video.

-- Submitted paper to CVPR 2021 about contrastive learning for long-form videos (i.e. movies).
+- Paper accepted to CVPR 2021 about a novel pretext task for self-supervised representation learning on long-form videos (i.e. movies).

 Amazon Web Services (AI) | Software Engineer | Seattle, WA